TomArcher/node-sandbox/node-sandbox/docs/create-node-app.md

 # Create a Node.js app (using GitHub and Yo)
 This article illustrates how to create a GitHub repository, create a Node.js app using the yo generator, and store the new app's source code files in the GitHub repository.

+> [!NOTE]
+> The sections in this article refer to an example Node app name of ``node-demo``.
+Wherever you see ``node-demo`` in the instructions, you'll need to substitute the name of your app.
+>
+>

-## Create the repo in GitHub
+## Create a repository for your app in GitHub
+This section walks you through creating a new GitHub repository for your app.

-1. Browse to your GitHub profile.
+1. In your browser, navigate to your GitHub profile.

 1. Select **Repositories**.